-Long life and satisfactory performance of any equipment are dependent upon the care given to it.
-To insure long life, proper sanitation and minimum maintenance costs, the refrigerator should be thoroughly cleaned frequently.
+To insure long life, proper sanitation and minimal maintenance costs an established and regulated cleaning procedure is essential (i.e., the refrigerator should be thoroughly cleaned frequently).

 The discoloration which causes deli items to lose their eye appeal and drastically shorten their shelf life is caused by bacteria which will thrive in a deli department.

-NOTE: Soap and hot water are not enough to kill this bacteria.
+Soap and hot water are not enough to kill this bacteria.
 A sanitizing solution must be included with each cleaning process to eliminate this bacteria.